-They can also be an open and interested ear to let you express your concerns.
+They can also be open and interested ear to letting you express your concerns.
 It is good to seek help from a medical professional if you believe that you have social anxiety.
 You may be referred to Cognitive Behavior Therapy (CBT), widely recognized as an effective treatment for social anxiety.
 CBT is a collaborative, goal-oriented therapy that focuses on the present, rather than the past.
 In CBT, the therapist and client work together to identify and change dysfunctional thoughts and behaviours, through a series of steps.

 The steps of CBT are:

 1. With your therapist, you will seek to identify and confirm the problem.
 This can be done through discussion, journaling, and/or questionnaires.